nineoclocksomewhere/laravel-retriever/README.md

 Use the __App\Retrievers__ or __App\Cache__ namespace for your classes.

+Use, as usual, _studlied_ strings for your classnames.
+When retrieving use a _snaked_ version in your key.

 Define public non-static methods which return the cached values.

 ### Basic usage